 Beware of being vague.
 Sure, essentially what you are always trying to promote is yourself.
 You want to get the word out about what you're doing now, so people will be interested in what you're doing in the future.
 However, even megastars don't focus on promoting only themselves.
 They often make themselves available as the subject of profiles and interviews when they have new projects coming out.
 They do this so they can shine the spotlight on those new projects.

 In other words, sending out a "hey, I just started a band" press release isn't going to be very useful.
 You're looking for a "hey, I am playing five shows at these venues in support of my recent album" press release.

 Find Your Hook

 Once you know what you're promoting, look for the hook that makes your project a good story.
 So, you're releasing an album.
 That's excellent, but so are many other people.
 Why is your release (or tour) the one that should get the press, love?

 If you're thinking, "hmmm, well, I've got nothing" - you're wrong.
 You've just got to find it.
 Did someone on the album play on another release of note?
 What about the producer?
 Did you raise money to fund the release by mowing lawns?
 Did you write all the songs while training for the Iditarod?
 Did you quit a job at the IMF to record the album?
 Find your story, so you can then present it as a story worth telling.

 Write Your Intro Paragraph

-Much like the first paragraph of a news story, the first paragraph of your press release should cover the whos, whats, wheres, hows and maybe whys of whatever you're promoting.
-Look at it like this - you want someone who decides not to read past the first paragraph to still know the basic information they need to know about your project.
-Of course, your first paragraph should also give someone a reason to WANT to keep reading, but even if they don't, they should still walk away from this intro knowing who you are and what you are promoting.
+Much like the first paragraph of a news story, the first paragraph of your press release should cover the whos, whats, wheres, hows, and whys of whatever you placed as your promotion focal point.
+You want someone who decides not to read past the first paragraph to still know the basic information they need to know about your project.
+Of course, your first paragraph should also give someone a reason to want to keep reading, but even if they don't, they should still walk away from this intro knowing who you are and what you are promoting.